ImposterCoder42/ROS2-Jazzy-Basics/README.md

 # Worlds Most Complicated Blinking LED Pi Project
 ---
 Hello World!
-This project is to server as a starting point for working with ROS2 Jazzy on a Raspberry Pi.
+This project is to serve as a starting point for working with ROS2 Jazzy on a Raspberry Pi.
 It can be used a reference for building future projects.
 Using ROS's basic Nodes (publishers, subscribers, servers, clients, actions) and custom interfaces, this must be one of the worlds most complex "Blinking LED" project.

 [Short Video Demo](https://youtube.com/shorts/V9wCvEa0f0w?feature=share)